Brighton’s bohemian borough – Hanover

 The Geese, Southover Street

 The second pub in the lower Southover Street triangle, The Geese, has long been a favourite for locals and students from the nearby halls of residence.
 The friendly welcome and warm, cosy atmosphere is one of the reasons this pub is beloved by its regulars.
 The food is honest pub fayre with a famous bangers and mash menu that is the talk of the town.
 Sundays are well served with popular roasts the order of the day.
 If you want to get a feel for what Hanover is about, a visit to The Geese should be on your list of things to do.
-Photo credit: The Geese
+The Geese won Best Sunday Roast in the 2019 BRAVO Awards

 The Dover Castle, Southover Street